Huurtoeslag: Your guide to rent allowance in the Netherlands

 Do you have to pay back the housing benefit in the Netherlands?

 Rent allowance in the Netherlands is a subsidy, so you don’t have to pay the housing benefit back.
-The only case in which you might have to pay back the housing benefit if you fail to report housing or income changes, which result in a lower allowance.
+The only case in which you might have to pay back the housing benefit is if you fail to report housing or income changes, which result in a lower allowance.

 For example, you’re promoted at work while receiving the housing benefit.
 Your promotion has been active since May, but you only updated the change in income on the Dutch tax authorities’ website in September.
 The new evaluation shows that you’re supposed to receive a lower huurtoeslag since your salary is higher.
 In this case, you’ll need to pay back the excess of the housing allowance you’ve received.